 - Ideas to support positive behavior at home

 How can I get my child connected?

 City Connects is always happy to meet with families and share resources that can help support your child and your family.
-The Student Support Coordinator at Saint Columbkille Partnership School is available to talk to parents and caregivers about how we can work together to ensure that your child has the support he/she needs to thrive.
-Please reach out to the Student Support Coordinator, Megan McShane, [email protected] or at 617-254-3110 ext.
+The School Counselor at Saint Columbkille Partnership School is available to talk to parents and caregivers about how we can work together to ensure that your child has the support he/she needs to thrive.
+Please reach out to the School Counselor, Megan McShane, [email protected] or at 617-254-3110 ext.
 155.

 I am a licensed School Counselor for Grades pre-K through 12 with many years of experience working in both special education and school counseling.
 Building rapport with students is what I consider to be the most important part of my role.
 I have an open-door policy with students so whenever your child needs someone to talk to or check in with them, encourage them to stop by my office to say hello.